Dynflow/dynflow/doc/pages/source/documentation/index.md

 Note that it does not have to be only other actions that are planned to run.
-In fact it's very common that the action plan itself, which means it will put it's own `run` method call in the execution plan.
+In fact it's very common that the action plan itself, which means it will put its own `run` method call in the execution plan.
 In order to do that you can use `plan_self`.
 This could be used in MyActions::File::Destroy used in previous example